 - NHS and health authorities.

-Find information on employers in teaching training and education, healthcare, charity and voluntary work, and other job sectors, or learn more about working with children.
+Find information on employers in teacher training and education, healthcare, charity and voluntary work, and other job sectors, or learn more about working with children.

 Skills for your CV

-Employers are also interested in the broader skills you acquire, such as:
+Employers are also interested in the broader skills you acquire, including:

-- research and analytical skills with the ability to judge and evaluate information
+- research and analytical skills, including the ability to critically evaluate information

-- organisational and time management skills, by prioritising tasks to ensure academic, social and work commitments are completed on time
+- organisational and time management skills developed through balancing academic, social and work commitments

 Further study